Some posts contain compensated links. Please read this disclaimer for more info.

 Compare car hire companies.
 When we first hired our car in Croatia, I was shocked to see the price ranges for the same car.
 Now I always tell everyone to be sure to spend the time comparing costs between rental car suppliers.
 Even the cheapest car rental companies here in Croatia offer very well-maintained vehicles, so do not be worried about that.

-By considering the above car rental Croatia tips, you are assured of a much better experience when driving in Croatia.
+Considering the above car rental Croatia tips, you are assured of a much better experience driving in Croatia.

 Download this FREE app from iTunes from Hrvatski Auto Klub (Croatian Auto Club).
-It provides detailed traffic and travel information, as well as roadside assistance services and is available in English, German, Italian and Croatian.
+It provides detailed traffic and travel information and roadside assistance services and is available in English, German, Italian and Croatian.

 Most Popular Car Rental Companies In Croatia